 General Information/Questions - During the course of the year, questions and concerns may arise.
 We encourage parents to communicate directly with the most appropriate staff member who may best address those questions/concerns.
 We invite you to contact the administration or individual teachers and let us know how we can help.
-The 1st point of contact is generally the classroom teacher.

-20 Alert - 20 Alert is an e-mail alert and news system that provides parents with the most current news and information that pertains to the school and district.
-You will automatically receive bulletins via e-mail, etc. from schools in which you have students enrolled.
+Weekly Updates - 20 Alert is an e-mail alert and news system that provides parents with the most current news and information that pertains to the school and district.
+You will automatically receive bulletins via e-mail, etc. from schools in which you do have students enrolled.
 If you are not receiving these alerts, please contact the help desk at help@asd20.org.
+Weekly updates are also posted on our school webpage and Facebook page.

 Telephone/Cell Phone Usage - Students who need to phone a parent during school hours must do so through the office in the presence of a staff member and with their supervising teacher's permission.

-If it is necessary for your child to use a cell phone before or after school, it must remain turned off and in the child's backpack during school hours.
+If it is necessary for your child to use a cell phone before or after school, it must remain turned off and in the child's backpack or in the teacher's bin during school hours.
 The school does not take responsibility for loss, damage, or theft of cell phones.
-This policy applies for all school related events (i.e., field trips, clubs, school dances, etc.).
-If cell phones are used during the school day, they will be held in the office until parents pick them up.
+This policy applies for all school related events (i.e. field trips, clubs, school dances, etc.).
+If cell phones are used during the school day they will be held in the office until parents pick them up.
 Telephone calls will not be put through to classrooms during the school day.
 Office personnel are happy to forward a message to your child should it be required.